helixhorned/ljremarkable/README.md

   duration,**<sup>[4]</sup>** a right click is issued instead of a left click.
 Holding even longer (currently, for at least two seconds) produces a middle click.

-* Drag with a single finger starting on the Pi screen portion:
+* Drag starting on the Pi screen portion:

   - When the finger rests on the initial tap position less than a short threshold time before moving,**<sup>[4]</sup>** only vertical swipes are allowed, within some